sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

       - AC-6 Least Privilege: Implementing access control policies in cloud environments embodies the principle of least privilege, ensuring that users are granted only the access necessary to perform their duties, minimizing the risk of unauthorized data exposure.

 - **Products covered:**
-    - Microsoft Purview DevOps
+    - Microsoft Purview DevOps Policies

 ### Prevent data leakage

 #### Data Loss Prevention

-**Has the organization implemented Microsoft Purview Data Loss Prevention to protect sensitive information from unauthorized movement, loss or leakage?**
+**Has the organization implemented Microsoft Purview Data Loss Prevention to protect sensitive information from unauthorized movement, loss or leakage?** (Score Legacy)
   - **Legacy:** The organization has not implemented Microsoft Purview DLP or similar solutions, leading to potential vulnerabilities where sensitive information might be exposed to unauthorized movement, loss, or leakage.
 This absence of DLP measures increases the risk of data breaches and non-compliance with data protection regulations.
       - Indicators:
           - No deployment of DLP solutions to monitor, detect, and respond to potential data leakage scenarios.